Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 +------------------------+--------+-----------+--------+
 ```

-You can confirm the scheduler was done following the policy of the server group with the following command:
+You can confirm the scheduler was done following the policy of the Server Group with the following command:

 ```bash
 openstack server show -c hostId xSERVER_IDx